Explore AIMS360's apparel business software

 AIMS360 Apparel ERP turns inventory control from an operational headache into a strategic advantage.

-Key Terms and Metrics You Should Know
+Key Inventory Terms and Metrics You Should Know

 Understanding these warehouse- and ERP-specific terms ensures your operations team uses the same language across production, logistics, and finance.
 Each of these definitions aligns with AIMS360’s apparel-focused ERP and WMS architecture.